 Each ASAP server process has a database schema.
-The ASAP server schemas reside in a single or an Oracle Real Application Clusters (RAC) database instance and are associated to one or more tablespace.
+The ASAP server schemas reside in asingle instance or in an Oracle Real Application Clusters (RAC) database instance and are associated with one or more tablespace.

 ASAP can be:

 - Deployed with a single Oracle database instance (see "Deploying ASAP to a Single Database") - Deployed with an Oracle RAC database instance (see "Deploying ASAP to a Real Application Clusters Database")